torproject/onionbalance/docs/design.md

   the onion service content.
 It does not need to serve any content.
-* **Main Descriptor** (formerly known as "master" descriptor): an onion service descriptor published with the desired onion address containing introduction points for each instance.
+* **Main Descriptor** (formerly known as "master" descriptor): an onion service descriptor published with the desired onion address containing introduction points for each backend instance.
-* Introduction Point: a Tor relay chosen by an onion service instance as a medium-term *meeting-place* for initial client connections.
+* **Introduction Point**: a Tor relay chosen by an onion service instance as a medium-term *meeting-place* for initial client connections.
 <!--
 * **Metadata Channel**: a direct connection from an instance to a management server